 He was an Alexander Archipelago wolf, which is one of the rarest subspecies of the gray wolf.
 Alexander Archipelago wolves face the continued threat of legal and illegal hunting and trapping, and the loss of habitat that comes with the logging of forests.
-The wolf was alone, likely a surviving member of a pack who lost several members to human-caused mortality.
+The wolf was on his own, likely a surviving member of a pack who lost several members to human-caused mortality.

 Wild wolves are typically shy and avoid humans, but this wolf was different.
-He enjoyed the company of people and especially their dogs — maybe because he was by himself and missed his own family.
-The friendly wolf and his canine dog cousins played together for long periods of time on the frozen Mendenhall Lake, and both locals and visitors alike looked forward to their encounters.
-Resident Nick Jans and his family named the wolf Romeo after seeing him playfully flirt with Dakotah, their female yellow Lab.
+He enjoyed the company of people and especially their dogs, maybe because he was alone and missed his own family.
+The wolf was eager to socialize, coming back again and again to see his new friends.

 The story of Alaska's legendary wolf, Romeo is told through the eyes of a young girl and her dog.
 Beautifully illustrated. (ages 3-8) 2013

 An intimate portrait of Romeo, the lone black wolf, who captured the hearts of an Alaskan community.
 The author uses photographs from his personal encounters with Romeo to tell the story.
 2012

 The incredible story of a black wolf who befriended man and dog alike in Juneau, Alaska.
 For six years, Romeo accompanied people on hikes and played with their dogs.
 2014